playframework/play-native-loader/README.md

+# End of Life

+The active Playframework contributors consider this repository has reached End of Life and archived it.

+This repository is not being used anymore and won't get any further updates.

+Thank you to all contributors that worked on this repository!

 # Play Native Loader

 This is a very small library that makes it possible to use native libraries with Play.
 Since Play uses its own class loader for `run` command, we need an external library that loads the native libraries in the same class loader that is used by the classes.

-# End of Life

-The active Playframework contributors consider this repository has reached End of Life and can be archived.
-If you want to develop this library further, feel free to reach out.

-**We'll archive this repository by End of July 2020.**

-Thank you to all contributors that worked on this repository!

 ## Installation